bosnet/isaac-consensus-protocol/examples/cases/fault-tolerance/README.md

 ```json

 ```
-The quorum is not satisfied with Fault Tolerance.
-So The state of all nodes maintained INIT.
+This quorum does not satisfy Fault Tolerance.
+The state of all nodes are left as the `INIT` state.

 ## Two Quorums Ten Validators Four Commons Two Faulty Nodes: `fault-tolerance-q2-n10-c4-f2.yml`

+Substitute the `<DESIGN_FILE>.yml` to `fault-tolerance-q2-n10-c4-f2.yml` in the above example

-* the important metric messages in all nodes
+* important metric messages in all nodes
 ```sh
 $ for i in $(seq 0 10)
 do